BlogBlog Details page

 If you work in or around market research, you have most likely used or (at the very least) heard of conjoint techniques.

-While we can automate your curiosity and research projects with the SightX platform, it's still crucial to study these topics as researchers for a more holistic understanding.
-To save you from sinking into a technical academic paper, we’ve compiled some of the most common and pressing questions we get about conjoint analysis.
+To save you from sinking into a technical white paper, we’ve compiled some of the most common questions we get about conjoint analysis.

 What is Conjoint Analysis?

-Conjoint analysis is a market research approach that measures the value consumers place on specific features of a product or service.
-It uncovers consumers' preferences, allowing you to use the data to predict adoption, test price sensitivity, choose optimal features, and project market share.
+Conjoint analysis is a market research approach that measures the value consumers place on the features of a product or service.
+It does this by uncovering the rules consumers explicitly (and implicitly) use to make their purchasing decisions by mimicking the real-world trade-offs made when shopping.

 What is the Purpose of a Conjoint Analysis?